Compare School Options

 Determine how you’ll pay for your degree

-Start by completing the Free Application for Student Aid (FAFSA) to determine your eligibility for need-based aid like federal student loans, grants, work-study, and institutional scholarships.
+Start by completing the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for need-based aid like federal student loans, grants, work-study, and institutional scholarships.
 You can also research merit-based scholarships and grants from your school as well as external resources like professional development organizations, non-profits, community and religious groups, and more.

-Students who will be working while enrolled in an online master’s in educational administration should check if their employer offers tuition assistance benefits.
+Students who will be working while enrolled in an online master’s in educational administration program should check if their employer offers tuition assistance benefits.
 Veterans and active military service members should find out if the school offers military discounts and accepts GI Bill benefits.

 Any questions about financial aid, student loans, and tuition should be directed to the school’s financial aid office.